 Since leaving Vice in 2021, Sydney has focused on projects that leverage her experience in transforming organizational dynamics while also providing opportunities for her to pursue subjects of special interest.
 In her writing and podcasting, she dives deep into the interstitial zones bridging athletics, race, history, equity, art, and popular culture.
 Sydney’s interest in podcasting developed out of her experience as a host and moderator—a role she’s taken on time and again in her career, moderating panel discussions, helming interactive workshops, conducting live artist interviews, and even hosting a short documentary produced for On Running.

-Presently, Sydney edits Early, a magazine about the culture of labour published by HR consultancy Bright + Early, writes and produces Toenails, a podcast about running, history, and the future of sporting culture supported by Ciele, and teaches a course in Design Thinking at Toronto’s George Brown College.
+Presently, Sydney writes and produces Toenails, a podcast about running, history, and the future of sporting culture supported by Ciele Athletics, teaches a course in Design Thinking at Toronto’s George Brown College, and consults on internal communications for Condé Nast.
+She is also available for freelance work.

 I hosted a short documentary with On Running as part of the campaign to launch the Cloudflyer 4 shoe.
 The documentary showcased my perspective on running and sport through a variety of interviews with runners all located in and around the town of Hope in British Columbia, Canada.